 Social media works also best when it’s integrated with other forms of marketing – both online and traditional.
 And while this is optimal, if a business is seeing leads based on word-of-mouth or referrals alone, we may want to simply incorporate another element to help move the needle.
 Sometimes it’s as easy as adding their social media icons or links to their email signature, business card, or website.
 Other times, we may decide to run a direct mail campaign, a print advertisement, or pay-per-click ad to help attract an audience or strengthen the marketing strategy.

-Social media is a relationship-building tool – a utility for establishing new relationships or enhancing current relationships.
+Social media is a relationship-building tool - a utility for establishing new relationships or enhancing current relationships.
 A business will be hard-pressed to find a way to accelerate – or even skip – the ‘know/like/trust’ process.
-I urge all businesses to give relationship marketing at least one year before anticipating a steady stream of qualified leads.
+I urge all businesses to give video marketing at least one year before anticipating a steady stream of qualified leads.

 While the majority of our clients start to see leads within three to six months, we find that those businesses that commit to social media for a year or longer, are the ones that achieve more in the end.
 They understand that relationships cannot be rushed.
 They also know that offering value – helpful, relevant information – to their audience will often trump a sales-or-lead-focused mentality when it comes to social media.